FCPS Budget Basics

 Operating Budget: Programs, Services & Salaries

 Maryland boards of education have no taxing authority, so our public school systems depend on state and local governments for revenue.
-In Frederick County, the state typically provides about 46% of the school system’s annual operating budget funds and the County Commissioners about 50%.
+In Frederick County, the state typically provides about 46% of the school system’s annual operating budget funds and the County Council about 50%.
 State funding is established primarily during the annual January-April legislative session of the General Assembly, and funds are administered through the Maryland State Department of Education (MSDE).
 The remaining 4% comes from the federal government, out-of-district tuition, user fees and interest income.

 On the local level, preparing the FCPS operating budget is virtually a year-round process.
 Each fall, school system staff members begin discussing priorities, and managers begin to compile budget requests for the next fiscal year.
 Supervisors review and adjust the preliminary requests before submitting them to the school system's Budget Office; the Superintendent and other officials review them.
 After careful consideration of the school system needs and public feedback about priorities, the Superintendent recommends an operating budget to the Board of Education (BOE) in January.